Engee documentation

 LogRange{T}(start, stop, len) <: AbstractVector{T}

-As in the case of 'LinRange`, the first and last elements will exactly match the specified ones, but the intermediate values may have small floating-point errors.
-They are calculated using the logarithms of the endpoints, which are saved when the object is created, and often with higher accuracy than `T'.
+Like LinRange, the first and last elements will be exactly those provided, but intermediate values may have small floating-point errors.
+These are calculated using the logs of the endpoints, which are stored on construction, often in higher precision than T.

 Examples